 - St. Paul, Minnesota: Department of Public Works

-The city made crosswalks more visible to roadway users by adding art and creative features to them and installed, for demonstration purposes, temporary pedestrian safety measures to improve walkability.
+The city made crosswalks more visible to roadway users by adding art and creative features and installed, for demonstration purposes, temporary pedestrian safety elements to improve walkability.

 - Newburgh, New York: City of Newburgh

-A demonstration project was held on Lake and Washington streets as part of the city and Orange County’s Complete Streets program for Lake Street.
+A demonstration was staged as part of the city and Orange County’s Complete Streets program for Lake Street.

 - Orange County, North Carolina: Orange County Department on Aging

-Working in cooperation with the county’s public transportation department, the grant is improving bus ridership in the more rural parts of northern Orange County where few stops have adequate shelters, benches or even flat areas for waiting passengers.
+In conjunction with the county’s public transportation department, the grant was used to improve bus stop locations that lacked adequate shelters, benches or even flat areas for waiting passengers.
+[WWL]

 - Santa Cruz, California: Habitat for Humanity Monterey Bay